International Education in Johor Bahru

 It’s not just the facilities in Johor Bahru’s international schools that are excellent.
 The standards of education are equal to Singapore’s or any other major Asian city’s international schools.

 In Malaysia the Private Education Department (PED) under the Ministry of Education sets the regulations for international schools.
 They are famously stringent and strict about violations.
 Any school that’s not up to scratch will be fined, and any school in serious breach of the regulations will face disciplinary action.

 In the past decade the demographics of a typical international school in Johor Bahru has changed a lot.
 In 2012, the Malaysian government removed a regulation that capped the number of local students attending international schools at 40% of the student population.
 Now, it’s not uncommon for international schools to have at least 50% local students.

 Malaysia is also aiming to become a high-income country and is striving to attract highly-skilled expats.
 This is increasing demand for international schools even further.
 A couple well-established international school franchises that exist in other countries can be found in Johor Bahru.

 The most popular curricula offered in JB’s international schools are the International Baccalaureate, British and American.
 To cater for the large numbers of local students, many international schools also teach the Malaysian and Singaporean curricula too.
 It’s also commonplace to have many additional languages available, usually including Malay and Mandarin at the least.

-Below, we have compiled our top 5 international schools in Johor Bahru.
-However, there are another 12 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Johor Bahru according to our users.
+However, there are another 10 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Johor Bahru based on your requirements.